-The majority of projects in Neuropsy Lab fall under one of these two categories.
+The majority of projects in NeuroPsyLab fall under one of these three categories.

 Cognitive Development: Quantification of mental-attentional capacity

 Cognitive abilities improve dramatically over childhood and adolescence.
 One core cognitive ability that improves with age is mental-attention.
 Mental-attention corresponds to the amount of information a child can hold and process in mind; it is the maturational component of working memory.
 What we aim to understand is how and when mental-capacity improvements occur.
 Can we assign a numerical value to these changes and would this quantification be the same across domains?
 How is mental-attentional capacity affected in children with cognitive difficulties?
-In a series of behavioural and neuroimaging studies we are exploring the mechanism that drive these changes.
-A mentor and collaborator on this work is Dr. Juan Pascual-Leone, a developmental psychologist, constructivist theoretician, with academic roots tracing back to Jean Piaget.
+In a series of behavioural and neuroimaging studies, we are exploring the mechanisms that drive these changes.
+A mentor and collaborator on this work is Dr. Juan Pascual-Leone, a developmental psychologist, and constructivist theoretician, with academic roots tracing back to Jean Piaget.

 Modeling brain-behaviour relations

-Artwork with permission by young friends of the Neuropsy Lab.
+Artwork with permission by young friends of the NeuroPsyLab.